pauldotyu/moaw/workshops/pre03-aks/workshop.md

 # Kubernetes fundamentals

-This workshop will introduce you to the basics of Kubernetes.
-We'll be using Azure Kubernetes Service (AKS) to deploy and manage the Azure Voting App.
+This section of the workshop will introduce you to the basics of Kubernetes.
+We'll be using [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/products/kubernetes-service) to deploy and manage an [Azure Voting App](https://github.com/Azure-Samples/azure-voting-app-rust).

 ## Working with `kubectl`

-Kubernetes administartors will commonly interact with the Kuberetes API server using the `kubectl` command line tool.
+Kubernetes administartors will commonly interact with the Kuberetes API server using the [`kubectl` command line tool](https://kubernetes.io/docs/reference/kubectl/).
 As you progress through your cloud natvie journey, you will find that there are other tools available for deploying, managing, and monitoring Kubernetes clusters.
 However, basic knowledge of `kubectl` is essential.

 ### Connecting to your AKS cluster

 An AKS cluster has been provisioned for you.
 Let's use the Azure CLI to download the credentials for the cluster.
-You will need to replace `<resource-group>` and `<cluster-name>` with the values provided to you.

 <div class="task" data-title="Task">

-> Run the following command to download the credentials for your AKS cluster.
+> Replace `<resource-group>` and `<cluster-name>` in the command below with the values provided to you and run it to download the credentials for your AKS cluster.

 </div>